Melon Farmers Original Version

 ICO warns internet companies of the impending impossible to comply with Age Appropriate Design Code

-Link Here 7th March 2021
+Link Here7th March 2021

-information commissioners office logo A survey by the Information Commissioner's Office (ICO) shows that three quarters of businesses surveyed are aware of the impending Children's Code.
+A survey by the Information Commissioner's Office (ICO) shows that three quarters of businesses surveyed are aware of the impending Children's Code.
 The full findings will be published in May but initial analysis shows businesses are still in the preparation stages.

 And with just six months to go until the code comes into force, the ICO is urging organisations and businesses to make the necessary but onerous changes to their online services and products.